justin-milano/qmk_firmware/keyboards/ergodox_infinity/keymaps/jmilano/README.md

-# Qu4z can haz ergodox

-Duplicates the layout I made for myself in the configurator that I:C will probably stop supporting any day now.
-More importantly: All of my keyboards' firmware now builds from the same codebase!
+# jmilano's ergodox_infinity keymap

+The keymap for my daily driver...

 ## Features

 Base Layers

 - QWERTY
-- Function Keys
+- Function Keys (mousekeys on this layer as well)
 - Numpad

 ## Building and flashing